 And then a seed was planted.
 Or rather a chickpea.

-Now, before you run screaming I have to tell you, this soy-free silken chocolate pie has completely blown my mind.
+Now, before you run screaming I have to tell you, this soy-free vegan chocolate pie has completely blown my mind.
 It has taken me a week of testing but the result is out of this world.
 Rich, velvety and completely free of any chickpea flavour.

 How does it work?
 Well, I’ll tell you but only because this is a food blog and that’s my job.
 A few weeks ago I posted a recipe for a Game-Changing Chickpea Tofu Green Bowl using chickpea flour tofu.
 Well, there is more than one way to skin a chickpea and soaking them to create a chickpea milk and heating it creates silken chickpea tofu.
 On its own, I have to admit I am not a fan but blend it with melted chocolate, almond butter, maple and vanilla and you can pass me the pom poms because I needs to cheer.